chrisgrieser/nvim-genghis/README.md

   [snacks.nvim](http://github.com/folke/snacks.nvim) for an input UI that **supports vim motions** and looks much nicer.
 - *For the trash command*: an OS-specific trash CLI like `trash` or `gio trash`.
-  (Since macOS 14+, there is a `trash` cli already built-in, so there is no need to install anything.)
+  (Since macOS 14+, there is a `trash` CLI already built-in, so there is no need to install anything.)

 ```lua